StefRuseva88/selenium-ide/README.md

 - Chrome or Firefox with Selenium IDE installed for browser compatibility.
 - Developer Tools: Use for copying text assertions and debugging.

+## Selenium IDE
+This project demonstrates my skills in using Selenium IDE, a record-and-playback tool, to quickly create and execute UI tests without needing to write code manually.
+Selenium IDE allows for easy test case creation and provides a way to export these tests into different programming languages if further customization is required.

+### Key Features:
+- Creating automated tests through recording user interactions with the browser.
+- Exporting test scripts in different formats, such as C# with WebDriver code.
+- Running automated tests directly from the browser to quickly verify web functionalities.
+- Integrating with GitHub Actions for continuous testing and reporting.

 ### Running Tests
 To run these tests, import the scripts into Selenium IDE and execute.
 Tests are organized by functionality, allowing targeted validation.